-When we heard about the Faster Craft challenge on this week's episode of Making It — to make a last-minute costume using the stuff you'd find in your junk drawer — we immediately thought of dressing up as our furry best friends.
-And you can make your own, too, just by following our simple tutorial.
-Keep this one in your back pocket for Halloween!
+When we heard about the Halloween Faster Craft challenge on Making It — to make a last-minute costume using stuff you'd find in your junk drawer — dressing up as our furry best friends immediately came to mind.
+Keep this tutorial in your back pocket for a festive party season.

 - A square cardboard box that will fit over your head